 Google probably isn’t the first name that comes to mind when you think of home audio but the company has been slowly changing that with its Google Home lineup (which it has since replaced with the Google Nest line of smart home products).
 Even though they’re technically speakers, it’s hard to say that the Nest Mini (previously called Home Mini) was made for listening to music.
 They’re more for asking questions to the Google Assistant and maybe controlling your smart home appliances every now and then.
 That isn’t the case with the Google Home Max.
 This speaker is big, it’s beautifully designed, and what sets it apart from the rest of the line-up is that it was meant for music listening.
-But is the Google Home Max is officially discontinued now but if you can get one on sale, is it worth it?
+The Google Home Max is officially discontinued now but if you can get one on sale, is it worth it?

 - People in the Google ecosystem.
 If you have a Chromecast you can ask your speaker to cast to your TV without ever picking up your remote.
 The same goes for YouTube and YouTube Music.

 - Anyone who actively uses Google voice search.
 If you’re like me and need to be reminded of basic facts throughout the day, the Google Assistant still gives the best answers out of any personal assistant and it’s only getting better with time.

 - Not for Apple Music subscribers.
 Apple Music doesn’t support the Google Cast protocol like YouTube Music, Spotify, etc. So if you want to stream your Apple Music library you’re going to have to lifehack your way there.